 Zack McHenry, CCC crew supervisor with an armload of pine seedlings for out-planting.
+Photo: K. Kerlin Sugar pine restoration planting with assistance from CCC members.
 Photo: K. Kerlin

-Sugar Pine Genetics: A Test of Local and Diverse Seed Sources Forest Health Recovering sugar pines from drought, pest outbreaks, and fire often requires active restoration efforts.
-All land managers are then left with the difficult decision of selecting appropriate seed material.
+Sugar Pine Genetics: A Test of Local and Diverse Seed Sources Recovering sugar pine from drought, pest-outbreaks, and fire often require active restoration efforts.
+All land-managers are then left with the difficult decision of selecting appropriate seed material.
 With funding from the California Tahoe Conservancy, the TERC Forest and Conservation Biology Lab is studying local (from within the Tahoe Basin) and diverse sugar pine seed sources used in reforestation for recovery from drought and bark beetle outbreaks.
 Additionally, the project is evaluating important adaptive phenotypic traits in a common garden in the lath house located at the Tahoe City Field Station.
 A common garden experiment is where plants from different genetic individuals are grown in a common environment to evaluate variation in a suite of plant traits (see below).
-The lab will also be tracking the survival and growth of over 4,000 outplanted sugar pine seedlings in the field.
-Both the common garden and field sources are the progeny of 100 genetically different sugar pine trees ("mother trees") from the Lake Tahoe Basin.
+The lab will also be tracking the fate (e.g., survival and growth) of ~4,500 out-planted sugar pine seedlings in the field.
+Both the common garden and field sources are the progeny of 100 genetically different sugar pine trees (a.k.a. mother trees) from the Lake Tahoe Basin.

 Sugar pine seedlings are marked to track date of bud burst in the spring.
-Photo: P. Maloney

-Trees "pitch out" resin to try and prevent Mountain pine beetles from boring into the inner bark.
-Photo: P. Maloney
+Photo: P. Maloney from boring into the inner bark.
+Photo: P. Malonev

-Sugar Pine Genetics: A Test of Local and Diverse Seed Sources, continued Forest Health
+Sugar Pine Genetics: A Test of Local and Diverse Seed Sources, continued